ArthurClemens/polythene/docs/getting-started-react.md

 ## Usage in a HTML file or JSFiddle

-A "standalone" version of Polythene is available for demonstration purposes.
-This build includes all dependencies, except for `react` and `react-dom`.
+A "standalone" version of Polythene - useful for demonstration purposes - is available at:

-URL:

 ~~~
 https://rawgit.com/ArthurClemens/polythene/master/packages/polythene-react/dist/polythene-react-standalone.js
 ~~~

+Included:

+* All components
+* Layout styles from `polythene-utilities`
+* Text and Roboto font from `polythene-style`
+* Fast Click from `polythene-fastclick`

+Not included:

+* React
+* ReactDom

+### Setup

 Add to your HTML file: